tundeiness/flask-ml-azure-services/README.md

-# flask-ml-azure-services
+# flask-ml-service
-Flask ML app deployed with azure pipeline.
+A sample Flask application to showcase the Azure Pipeline.

+## Environment
+Python 3.7